codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 docker run my-app-image:1.0.1 npm install
 ```

-or if you use Jenkins scripted pipelines
+Or, if you use Jenkins scripted pipelines...

   `Jenkinsfile`
 {% highlight groovy %}